SillyFreak/typst-alexandria/README.md

 This package provides an alternative to the built-in bibliography to allow a single document to have multiple bibliographies.

-This package currently has a few limitations, such as not supporting footnote citation yet, but more general support is planned.
+This package currently has a few limitations, mostly around how styling applies differently between the built-in bibliography and Alexandria.

 ## Getting Started